cortinico/cortinico.github.io/_posts/2020-02-17-name-mangling-in-kotlin.md

 ---
-title: "Name Mangling on Kotlin"
+title: "Name Mangling in Kotlin"
 categories: "Kotlin"

 excerpt: "Let's discover two scenarios where name mangling is used in the Kotlin Compiler: inline classes and the internal modifier"